USDA-SCINet/scinet-site/sn_collections/_guides/ceres.md

 Ceres is the dedicated high performance computing (HPC) infrastructure for ARS researchers on ARS SCINet.
 Ceres is designed to enable large-scale computing and large-scale storage.
 Currently, the following compute nodes are available on the Ceres cluster.

-120 regular compute nodes, each having:
+100 regular compute nodes, each having:

-* 72 logical cores on 2 x 18 core Intel Xeon Processors (6140 2.30GHz 25MB Cache or 6240 2.60GHz 25MB Cache) with hyper-threading turned ON
+* 72 logical cores on 2 x 18 core Intel Xeon Processors (6240 2.60GHz 25MB Cache) with hyper-threading turned ON
 * 384GB DDR3 ECC Memory
 * 250GB Intel DC S3500 Series 2.5” SATA 6.0Gb/s SSDs (used to host the OS and provide small local scratch storage)
 * 1.5TB SSD used for temporary local storage